-Dr. Peter Matthews, who has extensively researched the Bassano family and “forensically analyzed” Shakespeare’s plays, believes is it almost certain that Amelia wrote many of them.
+Dr. Peter Matthews, who has extensively researched the Bassano family and claims to have “forensically analyzed” Shakespeare’s plays, believes is it almost certain that Emilia wrote many of them.
 (His books and articles are listed on the Bibliography page.)
-Matthews theorizes, based on information he has uncovered and by making connections between various discoveries, that the Bassanos could have been black Hebrews.
-He suggests they may originally be descended from the “blackish” Shulamite.
-(Shunem was a biblical village, where the Philistines settled prior to fighting the Israelite King Saul, whose army led by David.
+Matthews theorizes, based on information he has uncovered and by making connections between various discoveries, that the Bassanos may have been black Hebrews.
+He suggests that they may be descended from the “blackish” Shulamite.
+(Shunem was a biblical village where the Philistines settled prior to fighting the Israelite King Saul, whose army was led by David.
 Egyptian pharaohs also conquered the village.
 Today it is called Salum.
 It’s in northern Israel, not far from Nazareth.)

 While Bassano ancestors (but not with that surname) may have lived in Shunem, at some point the family migrated to Morocco and lived there for perhaps centuries.
 They may have intermarried with Africans and become part of the Berber Jewish community.
 Berber Jews had both light and dark complexions.
-When members of the Bassano family (including Amelia’s grandfather) moved to Spain in the 1300s, to the Venetian Republic during the Spanish Inquisition around 1492, and then to England (between 1531 and 1539) they may have been called Blackamoors, a disparaging term for black Muslims.
-This was probably a misnomer, even though their ancestry can be traced back to Morocco and they were darker-skinned than the native population.
+Emilia's forebears (including her grandfather) moved to Spain in the 1300s, then to the Venetian Republic during the Spanish Inquisition around 1492.
+Between 1531 and 1539, several of her uncles and her father emigrated to England.
+In Venice and England, they may have been called Blackamoors, a disparaging term for black Muslims.
+This was a misnomer.
+Although their ancestry could be traced back to Morocco and they were darker-skinned than the native population, they were not Muslim.

-In 1584, Amelia’s first cousin, Arthur (Arturo) Bassano was arrested for a misdemeanor on Creechurch Lane in London near a secret synagogue.
+In 1584, Emilia’s first cousin, Arthur (Arturo) Bassano was arrested for a misdemeanor on Creechurch Lane in London near a secret synagogue.
 In 1585, Arthur’s brother, Mark Anthony Bassano, was arrested for offensive comments to solders departing for Flanders.
 In court dispositions, John Spencer, the Sheriff of London, referred to Arthur as “a little black man” and to another Bassano brother as "a tall black man."
-Matthews does not believe this refers to their skin color but John Hudson, another Bassano researcher and scholar, believes it does.
-Matthews, concludes his research by postulating that the Bassanos were instead “tanned Hebrews”.
+Matthews does not believe this refers to their skin color, however John Hudson, another Bassano researcher and scholar, believes it does.
+Matthews postulates that the Bassanos were instead “tanned Hebrews”.
 The only agreement seems to be that they were some shade of light brown.

-Supplementing the research and pattern of circumstantial evidence offered on this website and expounded on elsewhere (as in the publications cited on the Bibliography page), are indirect hints and clues that Amelia Bassano or some other person of color penned many of the plays attributed to Shakespeare.
-No other Elizabethan era playwright portrayed as many dark-skinned characters, some clearly of African descent; although the plays credited to Shakespeare were not the first.
+Supplementing the research and pattern of circumstantial evidence offered on this website and discussed elsewhere (as in the publications cited on the Bibliography page), are indirect hints and clues that Emilia Bassano or another person of color penned many of the plays attributed to Shakespeare.
+No other Elizabethan-era playwright portrayed as many dark-skinned characters, some clearly of African descent; although the plays credited to Shakespeare were not the first.
 The first, and only one I’ve identified, was The Battle of Alcazar written a few years earlier (prior to 1591) by George Peel.
 The play is set in Morocco and depicts black Moroccans in dramatic roles, including leadership positions.

-Amelia, whose ancestry traces back to Morocco was probably a descendent of Berber Jews, and would be naturally predisposed to depict Moors and other dark- dark-skinned people in important capacities, especially in ways that defied stereotypes.
+Emilia, whose ancestry traces back to Morocco, was probably a descendent of Berber Jews and would be naturally predisposed to depict Moors and other dark-skinned people in important capacities, especially in ways that defied stereotypes.
 She could draw on her own life experience.
 A white English playwright would be far less able to do so.

-Of the six Shakespearean plays with characters of color, four of them portray Moors, which seems more than a coincidence given Amelia’s family history:
+Of the six Shakespearean plays with characters of color, four of them portray Moors, which seems more than a coincidence given Emilia’s family history:

 Aaron, Tamara’s Moorish lover